talkable/talkable-docs/source/web_hooks/event.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: The Talkable Event Webhook lets you know when a purchase was made.
+   :description: Event Webhook lets you know when a purchase was made.

 Event Webhook
 =============